rcs333/VAPiD/README.md

 RSV, Parainfluenzas, Metapneumovirus, Coronaviruses, Enterovirus/Rhinoviruses, Hepatitis A-E, Nipah, Sendai, Measles, Mumps, Rubella, Ebola, West Nile Virus, HTLV, HIV, Norovirus, JC, BK, HPV.
 However, any non segmented virus that has been previously deposited on genbank or for which you posses a .gbf file ~should~ work.
 If you would like to use VAPiD for a virus not listed just go ahead and try running it - if you get bad annoations or errors then send an email to uwvirongs@gmail.com and I'll add support for your favorite virus.

 VAPiD currently does not support segmented viral genomes, although theoretically one could run individual segments one at a time.

+As of VAPiD v1.3 support for custom virus names has been added and restrictions on slashes have been removed.
+For more information see the section below titled "Custom Names".

 # Quickstart Installation Guide

 1. Ensure you have python with numpy and biopython, mafft, and blast+ installed locally and on your path.